hejoes/aws-eks-sandbox/README.md

 interruptions and spin up new node, drain old node and move pods over before the old spot node is removed.

+> [!NOTE]
+> This setup now uses Karpenter v1.0.3 which was released Q3 2024.
+It introduced
+> many new mayor features, making it more production ready.
+Latest commits also
+> include Grafana setup along with Athena datasource.
+If you don't want to
+> install Grafana to your cluster, comment out the `grafana.tf`

 - [Prerequisites 🛠️](#prerequisites-️)
 - [Costs 💰](#costs-)
 - [Usage 🔧](#usage)